What happens when there's too much freedom of choice in health care?

 "The AHCA places trust in the decisions of individuals and families by making greater use of health savings accounts ... and respecting their ability to follow incentives to be continuously insured," Douglas Holtz-Eakin, president of the right-leaning American Action Forum and former director of the Congressional Budget Office, wrote in a commentary for the Washington Post.

 But long before Obamacare was in the works, health policy experts on both the left and the right looked at the issue of freedom of choice.
-They decided having too many choices was a bad thing.
+They decided having too many choices was a bad thing -- especially if one of those choices is to go without health insurance altogether.

 Health insurance is difficult to understand.
 And pre-Obamacare, some companies sold people bare-bones policies that looked cheap up front, with low premiums, but that saddled customers with high deductibles, co-pays and caps on coverage once people started getting sick.